treyhunner/treyhunner.github.com/source/_posts/2024-05-08-my-favorite-python-3-dot-13-feature.markdown

 ## No Windows support?
 Curses!

+**EDIT**: This whole section is now irrelevant!
+During the PyCon US sprints in late May 2024, the `readline` and `curses` dependencies were removed and [Windows support](https://mastodon.social/@tonybaloney@fosstodon.org/112477098540793635) will be included in the second beta release of Python 3.13.0! 🎉

-Unfortunately, this new REPL doesn't currently work on Windows.
+Unfortunately, this new REPL <strike>doesn't currently work on Windows</strike>.
 This new REPL relies on the `curses` and `readline` modules, neither of which are available on Windows.
-I'm hoping that this new REPL might encourage the addition of `curses` support on Windows (there are [multiple issues](https://github.com/python/cpython/issues/85796) discussing this).

 The [in-browser Python REPL](https://pym.dev/repl) on Python Morsels also won't be able to use the new REPL because readline and curses aren't available in the WebAssembly Python build.